bryanvullo/Programming-1/Coursework/readme.txt

 then calls on the static methods in 'Helper' to create objects these objects are used to create the 'EcsBandAid' object 'myBand' 'myBand' calls 'performForAYear' for the amount of years given as an arg to the main method

+## Extension ##
+I have implemented the following extensions:
+After each composition, the user may choose to pause the simulation - by entering 'P'.
+When paused the user can choose to either: resume - by entering 'R' save - by entering 'S'
+Saving a simulation will store the current state of the program in one JSON file called savedSimulation.json Once a simulation is saved, when running the program again, the save file will be detected and the program will ask if the user wishes to continue their new simulation or continue with their saved simulation.
+If the user wishes to continue their saved simulation, then all the data from the JSON file is loaded, parsed and used to recreate the previous objects.
+The saved simulation will resume as normal and can be saved again.
+NOTE: only one simulation can be saved!
+When a simulation is saved, the previous simulation is discarded.

+As this code is run before any objects are made,
+I created the "Json" class which has many 'static' methods.
+There are two sets of methods in this class:
+1) used to save the simulation saveTheYear - takes the EcsBandAid object and the current composition index stores 6 items in a JSON file:
+    1) the current year of the simulation
+    2) the total years the simulation needs to run for given from the configuration argument
+    3) all the compositions given from the configuration file
+    4) the compositions to be played in this current year
+    5) all the musicians given from the configuration file
+    6) the musicians which are currently registered with the conductor parseCompositionToJson - takes a Composition as a parameter and returns a Map parseMusicianToJson - takes a Musician as a parameter and returns a Map
+  NOTE: Map objects are used to store information in a JSON file.
+I chose to use JSON files as I
+    have previous experience in using them and find them very efficient in storing data.
+2) used to load a saved simulation reloadTheYear - takes no parameters and returns an EcsBandAid object retrieves the 6 items described in 'saveTheYear' method and stores them in the EcsBandAid object parseJsonToComposition - takes an Iterator of the JSON array and returns an ArrayList of Composition objects parseJsonToMusician - takes an Iterator of the JSON array and a SoundSystem object and returns an ArrayList of MusicianPerson objects parseJsonToRegisteredMusician - takes an Iterator object and an Arraylist of MusicianPerson objects, and finds the Objects in the ArrayList which are described in the JSON array and adds them to another ArrayList and returns the new ArrayList.
+    NOTE: this is so that duplicate objects are not created, i.e. if the Musician 'John' was registered when the simulation was saved.
+Then when reloaded, only one Musician object 'John' is created but referenced in both ArrayLists.

+The class MusicianFactory implements a Factory design pattern so that when reading the text file or JSON file, I can create the specific MusicianPerson objects such as Violinist, Cellist, Pianist all from one method, which prevents me from writing duplicate code.

+I also implemented other new methods in EcsBandAid: getMusicians - returns all musicians getCompositions - returns all compositions getBandConductor - returns conductor setCurrentYear - sets the current year getCurrentYear - returns the current year setYear - sets the total years given in configuration argument getYears - returns total years given in configuration argument setCompositionsToPlay - sets the ArrayList of compositions to play in the current year getCompositionsToPlay - returns the ArrayList of compositions to play in the current year musicPlayer - gets the input from the user after each composition musiciansLeaveBand - musicians registered with the conductor leave at a 50% rate registerMusicians - registers all musicians in the ArrayList given (only used when loading a saved simulation) resumeSavedYear - plays the rest of the compositions for the year (only used when loading a saved simulation) newSimulation - returns a new EscBandAid object made from the configuration files and arguments runSimulation - runs the simulation until the final year